cerner/fhir.cerner.com/content/millennium/r4/foundation/conformance/structure-definition.md

  [`condition-course`]                                        | Indication of a condition's progress since diagnosis.
  [`condition-lifecycle-status`]                              | Indication of whether a condition is active, inactive, resolved, etc.
  [`condition-result`]                                        | Indication of the presence (positive) or absence (negative) of a given condition.
+ [`converted-measurement`]                                   | Returns a converted measurement of a different measurement system than the original quantity.
  [`coverage-encounter`]                                      | Reference to the Encounter associated to the encounter level Coverage.
  [`communication-preference`]                                | Defines communication methods preferred by a patient.
  [`custom-attribute`]                                        | A client defined custom attribute for the resource.